Assassins (musical): Productions

 Assassins was produced in the 2017 season of Encores!
 Off Center at the New York City Center from July 12–15 of that year, with a cast including Steven Pasquale as John Wilkes Booth, Victoria Clark as Sara Jane Moore, Alex Brightman as Giuseppe Zangara, and Shuler Hensley as Leon Czolgosz.

 In October/November 2019 The Watermill Theatre Newbury and Nottingham Playhouse co-produced a new version in the UK, using a full cast of actor/musicians for the first time.
 The role of the Balladeer was switched to a female part for this production.
 A poignant moment was added at the end of the final scene, where a young child walks onto the stage from the audience, retrieves a gun from the vending machine (from which the main characters received their weapons at the start of the show) and fires the final gunshot out into the crowd.

 John Doyle was to direct an Off-Broadway production at Classic Stage Company scheduled for 2020.
 On September 24, 2019, it was announced that the cast would include Judy Kuhn as Sara Jane Moore, Will Swenson as Charles Guiteau, Brandon Uranowitz as Leon Czolgosz, Wesley Taylor as Giuseppe Zangara, and Pasquale reprising his role as John Wilkes Booth.
 Other additions to the cast include Ethan Slater as Lee Harvey Oswald/The Balladeer and Tavi Gevinson as Lynette “Squeaky” Fromme.
 The show was delayed due to the COVID-19 pandemic.
 On September 9, 2021 it was announced that the production would begin performances on November 2, 2021 - January 8, 2022 with an official opening on November 14, 2021.
 And on November 9, 2021, it was announced that the production would extend through to January 29, 2022.
 The production ended up officially closing January 24, 2022 due to positive COVID-19 cases in the company.
 On March 18, 2022, a cast recording album of this production received a wide digital release, which featured all songs as well as an abridged version of the climactic scene between Booth and Oswald.
+In May 2022, there was a concert staging of this production performed at Broadway's Stephen Sondheim Theatre with the cast reuniting for the performance.

 In June 2023, a revival played at the Chichester Festival Theatre in West Sussex, United Kingdom.
 The production starred Danny Mac as Booth, Luke Brady as Zangara, Peter Forbes as the Proprietor, Harry Hepple as Guiteau, Nick Holder as Byck, Charlotte Jaconelli as Goldman, and Jack Shalloo as Hinckley.